Tunneling in multi-site mesoscopic quantum Hall circuits: Exotic quantum critical points in multi-channel QH circuits

 The conductance~\eqref{rud24} is always smaller than the corresponding unitary value, even at the resonance.
 As $T\to 0$, the correction to the conductance diverges, signaling the breaking of perturbative treatments.
 The corresponding non-perturbative solutions could be obtained to some extent by using the quantum Brownian motion approach~\cite{Yi, Yi1} or the functional renormalization group method~\cite{moranew}.

-\subsection{Exotic quantum critical points in multi-channel QH circuits}
+\section{Exotic quantum critical points in multi-channel QH circuits}

-As long as there is more than one free mode describing the low energy dynamics, there is no relevance of mapping to the boundary sine-Gordon model.
-Nonetheless, we show below, following Ref.~\cite{dde1}, that in the multichannel QH circuits the number of free modes describing the effective Hamiltonian can always be reduced to one by looping the desired number of edge channels.
-This method allows realizing zero-temperature quantum critical phenomena characterized by general scaling dimension $\eta<1/2$, where $\eta$ depends on the number of grains and that of looped edge channels.
+As long as more than one gapless mode governs the low-energy dynamics, a mapping to the boundary sine-Gordon model is no longer applicable.
+Nonetheless, following Ref.~\cite{dde1}, we show that in the multichannel QH circuits the number of gapless modes can be reduced to one by looping a selected number of edge channels.
+This method enables the realization of zero-temperature quantum critical phenomena characterized by a general scaling dimension $\eta<1/2$, where $\eta$ depends on both the number of grains and the number of looped edge channels.

-To illustrate the looping method, we consider a simples setup as shown in Fig.~\ref{fig3}(b) formed by looping the second channel of Fig.~\ref{fig3}(a) back to the grains~\cite{looping}.
-The main idea here is that the transport through the left and right QPCs (QPC 1 and 3 respectively) is unaffected by the presence of looped part (on the left and right) of the circuit.
-Therefore, if both channels in the middle part are fully ballistic, they only provide the impedances to the incoming electrons via left and right QPCs, the whole setup becomes similar to that with a single grain equipped with two QPCs.
-The crucial difference here is that the number of connecting ballistic channels provides an extra impedance and thus controls the scaling dimension of the electron operators.
+To illustrate the looping method, we consider a simples setup as shown in Fig.~\ref{fig3}(b), obtained by looping the second edge channel of Fig.~\ref{fig3}(a) back onto the grains~\cite{looping}.
+The key idea is that transport through the left and right QPCs (QPC 1 and 3 respectively) is unaffected by the presence of the looped part (on the left and right) of the circuit.
+Therefore, if both channels in the middle part are fully ballistic, they merely provide impedances to the incoming electrons at the left and right QPCs,and the entire setup becomes effectively equivalent to a single-grain device with two QPCs.
+The crucial difference here is that the number of connecting ballistic channels contributes an additional impedance, which in turn controls the scaling dimension of the boundary electron operators.

-Following the equation of motion approach to account for the charging energy part of the Hamiltonian, one can express all bosonic fields in terms of incoming fields.
-The fields $\Phi_{\rm o}$ describing the two looped parts of the circuit do not directly enter into our problem of transport through QPCs 1 and 3, and have the correlator of the form
+Following the equation-of-motion approach to account for the charging energy part of the Hamiltonian, one can express all bosonic fields in terms of incoming fields.
+The fields $\Phi_{\rm o}$ describing the two looped parts of the circuit, do not directly enter the transport problem through QPCs 1 and 3, and possess the correlator of the form

 with $\tilde{Z}$ defined as